junxit/us-congress-bills-112/metadata.md

 - 2012-01-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-01-18 — On agreeing to the resolution Agreed to by voice vote. (text: CR H54)
 - 2012-01-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H54)
+- 2012-01-23 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S48)
+- 2012-01-23 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S48)